MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 >
 > For details of when this change takes effect, and what actions admins might need to take, [read this article](name-change.md).

-Microsoft 365 Apps is a version of Office that's available through Office 365 (and Microsoft 365).
+Microsoft 365 Apps is a version of Office that's available through many Office 365 (and Microsoft 365) plans.
 It includes the applications that you're familiar with, including Access, Excel, OneNote, Outlook, PowerPoint, Publisher, Skype for Business, Teams, and Word.
-You can use these applications to connect with Office 365 services such as SharePoint Online, Exchange Online, and Skype for Business Online.
+You can use these applications to connect with Office 365 (or Microsoft 365) services such as SharePoint Online, Exchange Online, and Skype for Business Online.

 > [!NOTE]
-> - Microsoft 365 Apps is available as a standalone offering, or as part of other Office 365 (or Microsoft 365) plans, such as Office 365 E3 and Microsoft 365 E5.
 > - Project and Visio aren't included with Microsoft 365 Apps, but are available from other subscription plans.
 > - For more information about Office 365 (and Microsoft 365) plans, see [https://products.office.com](https://products.office.com) and the [Office 365 Service Descriptions](https://docs.microsoft.com/office365/servicedescriptions/office-365-service-descriptions-technet-library).